aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - _Device_ is the IoT thing to be controlled
 - _Application_ is the remote logic that issues commands, update device state configurations and consumes device telemetry data
 - _Device Shadow_ is the replica which makes device's state available to applications and other services
-- _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow, referred below for `$aws/things/device1/shadow` (classic shadow) used in above diagram.
+- _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow, referred for `$aws/things/device1/shadow` (classic shadow) in explanation below.

-1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow)( e,g, `ShadowTopicPrefix/get/accepted`,`ShadowTopicPrefix/get/rejected`,  `ShadowTopicPrefix/update/accepted`,`ShadowTopicPrefix/update/rejected`,`ShadowTopicPrefix/update/delta`,  `ShadowTopicPrefix/update/documents`) (response) for device shadow it supports.
-These are the topics where shadow event messages will be received and processed.
-However, by using [ AWS IOT Device SDK ](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) to call the Device Shadow service APIs, these topic subscriptions is automatically managed in background.
-The _Device_ publishes messages to `ShadowTopicPrefix/update`(request) topic.
+1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) for get & update shadow event operations-
+- `ShadowTopicPrefix/get/accepted`
+- `ShadowTopicPrefix/get/rejected`
+- `ShadowTopicPrefix/update/accepted`
+- `ShadowTopicPrefix/update/rejected`
+- `ShadowTopicPrefix/update/delta`
-2. On successfull connect with _AWS IOT Core_ endpoint, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
-After processing _desired_ state or configuration changes from shadow file, _Device_ makes publish request to `ShadowTopicPrefix/update` topic with device curent state as _reported_ data on shadow file.
+2. On successfull connect with _AWS IoT Core_ endpoint & on successfull subscription to reserved shadow topics, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
+After processing _desired_ state or configuration changes from the shadow file, _Device_ makes publish request to `ShadowTopicPrefix/update` topic with device curent state as _reported_ data on shadow file.
-3. (Optional) Once the attributes are processed, and if device is persistently connected then it can subscribe to delta changes on shadow file to get further updates.
+3. (Optional) Once the delta attributes are processed from shadow get request on device inital connect/reconnect , and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
-4. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then publish _desired_ state changes on `ShadowTopicPrefix/update`(request) topic, also subscribed to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` (response) topic to process telemetry data from device or sensors.
+4. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` (response) shadow topics to process shadow update data from device end.

-{{% center %}}
+5. For updating device state/configurations, the _Application_ publish message as _desired_ state on `ShadowTopicPrefix/update` reserved topic.

 ```plantuml
 @startuml